 The main Meridian wastewater treatment plant was expanded to its present configuration in 1982.
 There is one National Pollutant Discharge Elimination System (NPDES)-permitted discharge, designated as Outfall 001, from the plant into Sowashee Creek.
 This water is treated to secondary standards.
 During periods of heavy rainfall, the Meridian treatment plant receives volumes in excess of its treatment capability.
 These excess volumes are routed through a series of three aerated ponds and a settling basin, then, after chlorination, to the final discharge pipe and outfall (this would be considered treatment to primary standards).
+Mississippi Power would draw from both sources of treated effluent at the main plant (i.e., use effluent treated to primary standards on some occasions, as well as that treated to secondary standards).
+In preparation for use in the cooling towers, the reclaimed water from Meridian may be filtered, chlorinated, and the pH adjusted with H_2SO_4 .
+Alternatively, the reclaimed water may be chlorinated and softened via a cold lime softener prior to addition to the cooling towers.
+The process chosen would depend on future water analyses developed as the plant design progressed.

 Table 2.5-3.
-Estimated Makeup Supply Water Characteristics
+Estimated Makeup SupplyWater Characteristics

 Constituent Reclaimed Effluent Massive Sand Aquifer

 TSS (mg/L) 11 37

 TDS (mg/L) 251 23,000

 pH (s.u.)
 6.5 to 8.4 6.9

 Copper (mg/L) 0.006 0.003

 Note: TSS = total suspended solids.

-TDS = total dissolved solids mg/L = milligram per liter.

-s.u. = standard unit.
+TDS = total dissolved solids mg/L = milligram per liter. s.u. = standard unit.

-Sources: SCS, 2009.
-ECT, 2009.
+Sources: SCS, 20 ECT, 20 09.
+09.